oracle-livelabs/apex/apex-professional-hol18/adding-additional-pages.md

 ## Task 2: Creating a Form page on DEMO_PROJECTS Tables.

-In this Lab, you will create a Form Page on DEMO_PROJECTS Tables, then in the next labs you will link the form to the Calendar Page.
+In this Lab, you will create a Form Page on DEMO_PROJECTS Tables, then in the next labs, you will link the form to the Calendar Page.

 1. Navigate to **App Builder** and in the **Home Page**, click **Demo Projects**. application.
 Then, click **Create Page**.